 (ii) liable to pay levy payable under Part 9 Division 2 of the Act in respect of a booking taken by the provider of the associated booking service.

+4A.
+Interstate vehicle authorisation (s.
+4(1))

+For the purposes of paragraph (b) of the definition of interstate vehicle authorisation in section 4(1) of the Act, the following criteria are prescribed —

+(a) the authorisation must be valid and in force;

+(b) the authorisation must not be subject to suspension.

+[Regulation 4A inserted: Gazette 26 Jun 2019 p.
+2248.]

 5. On-demand passenger transport services (s.
 5(3)(c))

 For the purposes of section 5(3)(c) of the Act, a service is not an on-demand passenger transport service if it is a service by which a person can hire a driver to —